 As a responsible boater, you not only care for the environment you also help protect access to recreational boating areas for years to come.
-Keep the following tips in mind for responsible boating:
+To start, there's a few basic guidelines to follow as a responsible boater:

 Boat only on waterways open to your type of boat.
 Be sure to have a Coast Guard-approved life vest (PFD) for each passenger on your boat.
 Operate your boat at a safe speed and have someone on board act as a lookout and watch for other boaters, objects, and swimmers.
 And of course, don’t mix boating with alcohol or drugs.